aintkaii/simplepassword/README.md

-# simplepassword
+# simplepassword.py
-Simple looping password in Python (.py)
+Free simple looping password in Python that stop if password correct. by ME